OmarAlNajjarX/OmarAlNajjarX/README.md

 1. I have A+ Network+ and Security+ certificates from New Horizons in syria
 2. I could use linux easly
 3. Using terminal or commend line easily
-4. My english is so good
+4. My English is so good
 5. python

 > "I think it's important that you really like whatever you are doing if you don't like it life is to short" . -elon musk